-The Pathway was developed by the Public Health Agency, working with representatives from the statutory sector, representatives from various relatives’ groups and independent healthcare providers.
-It sets out an agreed new approach to supporting safe and proportionate increased visiting in care homes.
-This includes updated arrangements for the safe management of care home residents receiving visitors, as well as residents being able to visit other households, community facilities and take part in excursions.
+The Pathway was developed by the Public Health Agency, working with representatives from the statutory sector, relatives and independent healthcare providers.
+It sets out an agreed approach to supporting visiting in care homes.

 The Pathway sets out a graduated approach to ease the visiting restrictions in all Care Homes in Northern Ireland.
 The application of the Pathway depends upon:

-- No active outbreak in the care home.
+- Normal Arrangements No active outbreak in the care home.

-- A dynamic risk assessment of the care home to make decisions on the day-today running of visiting.
+- Care Home in Outbreak A dynamic risk assessment of the care home to make decisions on the day-today running of visiting.

-- The provision of a range of visiting options will be in line with the Pathway.
+- Widespread Community Transmission/Increased The provision of a range of visiting options will be in line with the Pathway.